The 18 Most Insane, Must-Try NYC Desserts

 It's no secret that NYC is loaded with great food.
 Instagram, Pinterest, and Facebook seem to be overflowing with incredible-looking eats, but are they just eye candy?
-We headed out with a gaggle of kids to test the best, most amazingly outrageous, over-the-top desserts around New York City, and to discover which were as good as they looked and sounded.
-We picked the most insanely awesome treats in NYC.
+We headed out with a gaggle of kids to test the best, most amazingly outrageous desserts around New York City and to discover which were as good as they looked and sounded.
+Below is the crème de la crème of over-the-top treats in NYC.

-These delicious desserts are all perfect for a special outing with kids, or just some bonding time.
+These delicious desserts are all perfect for a special outing with kids or just some bonding time.
 So get ready to wow your kids with the most awesome sweets in NYC.

 Indulge in the over-the-top milkshakes at Black Tap.
 Photo courtesy of the shop

-Black Tap – Midtown, Soho
+3. Black Tap – Midtown, Soho

 RELATED: Birthday Freebies for NYC Kids